panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize-method.md

 ## <a name="parameters"></a>Parametry
  `emitter`
- [in] Ukazatel na rozhraní vysílače metadat.
+ [in] A pointer to the metadata emitter interface.

  `filename`
- [in] Název souboru, do kterého se zapisují symboly ladění.
-Pokud je název souboru zadaný pro zapisovače, který nepoužívá názvy souborů, tento parametr je ignorován.
+ [in] The file name to which the debugging symbols are written.
+If a file name is specified for a writer that does not use file names, this parameter is ignored.

  `pIStream`
- [in] Je-li zadána, zapisovač symbol bude generovat symboly do dané <xref:System.Runtime.InteropServices.ComTypes.IStream> , nikoli do souboru zadaného v `filename` parametr. `pIStream` Parametr je nepovinný.
+ [in] If specified, the symbol writer will emit the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
+The `pIStream` parameter is optional.

  `fFullBuild`
- [in] `true` Pokud se jedná úplné opětovné sestavení; `false` Pokud přírůstková kompilace.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: